Curtisfrancis/World-News-Classification/README.md

 ## Conclusion

-This project successfully demonstrates the use of a transformer-based architecture (DistilBERT) for classifying news articles.
+This project demonstrates the use of a transformer-based architecture (DistilBERT) for classifying news articles.
 Further improvements can be made by:
 - Increasing the number of training epochs.
 - Experimenting with different learning rates and weight decay.
 - Utilizing more advanced text preprocessing techniques.

-Feel free to explore the model and adjust parameters to achieve higher accuracy or faster training times!
+You're welcome to explore the model and adjust parameters to achieve higher accuracy or faster training times!

 ---

-Let me know if you'd like to add or modify any sections!